tessajules/Cartsee/README.md

 To obtain Google Oauth 2.0 Credentials, create a Google Developer account to obtain a Client ID and Client Secret for web applications

-Edit the web applications section to set the redirect URI to: http://localhost:5000/login/return_from_oauth/
+Edit the web applications section to set the redirect URI to: http://localhost:5000/return_from_oauth/

 In the Google Developer Console, turn on the Gmail API.

-Store your secret keys, as well as a secret key for your Flask app, in a secrets.sh file and export them to your environment.
+Store your secret keys, as well as a secret key for your Flask app, in a secrets.sh file to export them to your environment.

+Source your secrets.sh file.

 In the Cartsee directory, type this command to start the server: